 It has already been established that Attention Deficit Hyperactive Disorder (ADHD) is the superset of ADD.
 ADHD can be defined as a problem of not being able to focus and also of being overactive; inability to control behavior and sometimes, it may be a combination of these.
-ADHD may be generally subdivided into three classes as shortly outlined below:
+ADHD may be subdivided into three classes as shortly outlined below:

-This implies being very active and hence not being able to control behavior or the activity itself.
+It implies being very active and hence not being able to control behavior or the activity itself.

 This refers to not being able to control behavior.
-Impulsivity is not necessarily hyperactivity but they have things in common.
+Impulsivity is not necessarily hyperactivity, but they have things in common.

 It is important to note that the cause of attention deficit disorder (ADD) is not really known and usually it occurs in children but can also be carried to adulthood especially when not treated or when not treated well.
 However, ADD or ADHD can be treated and the treatment of the condition usually involves the sufferer.
 If the sufferer is a child, then the parents and/or the teacher may be involved in order to ensure that the condition is well treated.
 There are some specific steps that you should followed in order to treat the condition but the help of a medical expert is vital to these processes for the right results to be achieved.